nicky-nym/nicky-nym.github.io/index.md

 ### <a name="convenience"></a>Convivial & convenient

 Significantly increased mobility & kinematic range means that it's easier to go see people and easier to get to more places.
+A mobile city is a city with lots of social opportunities and social prosperity.

 * **Convivial**
   * easy to go see your friends & family